sjentsch/lsjDocs/Ch13/Ch13_ANOVA_06.rst

 ANOVA.
 This was the point George Box was making in the quote above.
-Similarly, if your sample size is quite small, then the homogeneity of variance assumption might not be satisfied and yet a Levene test could be non-significant (i.e. *p* > 0.05).
-What this means is that, alongside any statistical test of the assumption being met, you should always plot the standard deviation around the means for each group / category in the analysis… just to see if they look fairly similar (i.e. homogeneity of variance) or not.
+Similarly, if your sample size is quite small, then the homogeneity of variance assumption might not be satisfied and yet a Levene test could be non-significant (i.e., *p* > 0.05).
+What this means is that, alongside any statistical test of the assumption being met, you should always plot the standard deviation around the means for each group / category in the analysis… just to see if they look fairly similar (i.e., homogeneity of variance) or not.

 .. ----------------------------------------------------------------------------